 The introduction of the programme began in 2019 and has slowly been rolling out across various areas of tax reporting.
-The most recent changes applied to VAT registered businesses from April 2022, with Income Tax Self-Assessment next on the agenda for 2024, and Corporation Tax compliance likely to come into effect from 2026.
+The most recent changes applied to VAT registered businesses from April 2022, with Income Tax Self-Assessment next on the agenda for 2026, and Corporation Tax compliance at some point after that.

 Who will be affected by the MTD ITSA changes?

 In certain cases, it may be possible to apply for a MTD ITSA exemption if it’s not practical for you to use software to keep digital records or submit them to HMRC digitally.
-This could be because of your age, disability, location (ie poor broadband connection) or another justifiable reason.
-MTD exemption can also be granted on religious grounds.
+This could be because of your age, disability, location (i.e. poor broadband connection) or another justifiable reason.

 When are the MTD ITSA changes coming?

-There are certain benefits to signing up early to MTD for ITSA and these include:
+The benefits of signing up early to MTD for ITSA

-- Resolve any problems you may encounter with the new system in advance of April 2024
+- Resolve any problems you may face with the new system ahead of the April 2026 deadline

 Your MTD ITSA responsibilities

-The quarterly summary reports which are generated by the software and must be sent to HMRC, will show how much tax you owe based on the information provided and this will help to budget for your end of year tax bill.
+The quarterly summary reports which are generated by the software must be sent to HMRC, but they will also show how much tax you owe based on the information provided and this will help to budget for your end of year tax bill.

-You will also need to make a final declaration at the end of the tax year and pay your Income Tax bill by 31 January of the following year.
+At the end of the tax year, you will need to electronically submit an EOPS (end of period statement) to HMRC, confirming that your figures are accurate, with any accounting adjustments made.
+You will also need to make a final declaration and pay your Income Tax bill by 31 January of the following year.